communitytechnology/communitytechnology.github.io/docs/seed-grants/index.md

 [Falanster](http://falanster.by) was founded to create the foundation and conditions for sustainable development of civil and cultural side of our society through use of digital technologies.
 Falanster is establishing a Mesh Club to share information and practice about wifi and mesh networks in our society.

 **Fantsuam Foundation, Kafanchan, Nigeria**
- [Fantsuam Foundation](http://www.fantsuam.net/) will link six rural communities together and will provide services, including: telephony, local government budgeting and education.
+ [Fantsuam Foundation](http://www.fantsuam.net/) will link five rural communities together and will provide services, including: telephony, local government budgeting and education.
 The project will also rebuild the Fantsuam solar system.
 To maintain the network, Fantsuam will train a new generation of wireless and solar technicians.
+[See more...](http://dadamac.org/blog/2015-10/fantsuam-wireless-network-mesh)

 **School of Computing University of Namibia (UNAM) and Glowdom Educational Foundation (GEF), Connecting Eenhana, Namibia**